dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/ide-beta.md

 To generate documentation (docs) in the IDE, type `docs generate` in the Command Bar in the IDE.
 This command will generate the docs for your dbt project as it exists in development in your IDE session.

-:::info 📌 Note: Don’t worry about typing `dbt` at the start of your command.
+:::info Don’t worry about typing `dbt` at the start of your command.
 The IDE will automatically include the prefix ‘`dbt`’, allowing you to only type in the necessary command.
 :::

 Once you generate a successful run,  the dbt Cloud IDE makes it possible to view [documentation](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) for your dbt project while your code is still in development.
 With this workflow, you can inspect and verify what your project's generated documentation will look like before your changes are released to production.